Characterizing and Optimizing End-to-End Systems for Private Inference: Conclusion

 \section{Conclusion}

-In this paper we perform an in-depth evaluation of the system-level characteristics for state-of-the-art hybrid PI protocols.
+In this paper, we perform an in-depth evaluation of the system-level characteristics for state-of-the-art hybrid PI protocols.
 In contrast to prior work, which considers only individual inferences, we consider arrival rates of inference requests.
-Our experiments reveal excessive offline costs that have largely been ignored, including client-storage pressure, high-latency communication, and long running HE-GC computations.
-The characterization using arrival rates reveals that these cost cannot remain offline as there is insufficient storage to buffer pre-computations and insufficient time between requests to mask the extreme computation and communication latency.
-Leveraging insights from our characterization we propose three novel optimizations to overcome the storage limitations of the client, speedup HE computations, and lessen the communication latency.
+Our experiments reveal excessive offline costs that have largely been ignored, including client-storage pressure, high-latency communication, and long-running HE-GC computations.
+The characterization using arrival rates reveals these costs cannot remain offline as there is insufficient storage to buffer pre-computations and insufficient time between requests to mask the extreme computation and communication latency.
+Leveraging insights from our characterization we propose three novel optimizations to overcome the storage limitations of the client, speed up HE computations, and lessen the communication latency.
 In all, our optimizations reduce the total PI time by 1.8$\times$.

-We also evaluate the potential of future optimizations across the PI pipeline on bringing PI close to practicality.
+We also evaluate the potential of future optimizations across the PI pipeline and their effect on bringing PI close to practicality.
 We hope that our analysis encourages researchers to account for end-to-end system effects in PI optimizations.